Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-The largest ultra-low-cost carrier in the U.S., Spirit Airlines, will declare bankruptcy under Chapter 11 soon and will not merge with Frontier, according to the Wall Street Journal.
+The largest ultra-low-cost carrier in the U.S., Spirit Airlines, has declared bankruptcy under Chapter 11, but the airline will continue to operate as it restructures its business.

-This comes after Spirit and Frontier entered talks to possibly revive their merger, which had been stalled in 2022.
-The Journal reported that those talks are now over.
+This comes after last week’s news that Spirit and rival Frontier broke off talks to possibly revive their merger, which had been stalled in 2022.

-However, filing for bankruptcy does not mean that Spirit would stop flying.
-A Chapter 11 filing for bankruptcy means the airline would restructure its business and negotiate new terms on its debts while continuing to operate.
-Spirit would eventually emerge from bankruptcy as a likely smaller company.
+A Chapter 11 filing for bankruptcy means the airline will negotiate with its creditors to obtain new terms on its debts and restructure its business in the process.
+It’s likely that Spirit would emerge from bankruptcy as a smaller company.

 Here’s what we know about the future of Spirit Airlines.